apnadkarni/blt/man/comboeditor.rst

 -----------

 The **blt::comboeditor** command creates and manages *comboeditor* widgets.
-The *comboeditor* widget contains an edit-able text area and optional scrollbars (vertical and/or horizontal).
+A *comboeditor* is a popup text editor for quick edits of text.
+It was designed for use with bigger widgets like the **blt::treeview** and **blt::tableview** widgets.
+If contains an edit-able text area and optional scrollbars (vertical and/or horizontal).
 The scrollbars are automatically exposed or hidden as necessary when the *comboeditor* widget is resized.
-Whenever the *comboeditor* window is smaller horizontally and/or vertically than the actual menu, the appropiate scrollbar is exposed.
+Whenever the *comboeditor* window is smaller horizontally and/or vertically than the actual text area, the appropiate scrollbar is exposed.

-A *comboeditor* is a widget that lets you temporarily edit text.
-It is built to use with other widgets to edit fields, names etc.

 SYNTAX
 ------